 Question 7: In your view, which factors prevent cooperation?
 And which factors enable it?

 Cooperation is prevented by a lack of state’s understanding of each other’s concerns.
 Often, it gets too political and needs to be de-politicized.
 And do those at the table really understand the Mekong?
 Prof. Lu does not think so.
-He feels that regional national interests need to be looked at, and feels that (we) scholars can look at this to help improve understanding – to create a more enabling, mutually-understanding, space within and between countries.
+He feels that regional-national interests need to be looked at, and feels that (we) scholars can look at this to help improve understanding – to create a more enabling, mutually-understanding, space within and between countries.
 There is also impunity for countries when they “export external costs”.

 Question 8: From your experience, when Lancang-Mekong countries cooperate for sustainable development of the basin, who are the most influential actors?